LibreLingoCommunity/.github/profile/README.md

 ## Hi there 👋

-This is an organization based on the original one, mentioned in the urls, with the unique scope of extending and improve the original one, maintaining it active
+This is an organization based on the [original one](https://github.com/kantord/librelingo), with the unique scope of extending and improve the original one, maintaining it active

 <!--